 While humans have been making art, we’ve used pigments from unusual sources such as botanical materials, animal waste, insects and molluscs.
 All these unusual materials have been harvested and traded over long distances.
 Some colours were costly or impossible to mix with the range of pigments that were available and that's why blues and purples came to be associated with royalty - because they were just so expensive.
 For instance Tyrian Purple is a pigment made from the mucus of one of several species of Murex Snail.
 Michael Harding's oil paints are all handmade from organic materials.

-Artist Ronan McGeough - Cass Art Paint Specialist shares his thoughts about what makes Michael Harinding paint so special
+Artist Ronan McGeough - Shares his thoughts about what makes Michael Harding paint so special

 "Michael Harding would be my ‘go to’ in terms of oil paint for a couple of reasons.
 Firstly for the colour spectrum.
 I don’t often find myself having to stretch to other paint brands for a specific colour I require.
 I like to have a wide range of tones so they complement my practice perfectly.
 Secondly the fact that they are loaded with pigment and devoid of fillers/extenders is the biggest draw for me.
 This is not just evident in its ability to create subtle shifts in tone but also its rich vibrancy, saturation and capacity to manipulate varied textures with the paint.
 The greater the pigment content, the greater the resistance it has to fading, resulting in such impressive lightfastness ratings.
 So this gives me confidence to invest in Michael Harding, giving me the knowledge that over time there won’t be major colour shifts."